-Tax Consequences for the Lender of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts
+Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

-Foreclosures, repossessions, voluntary conveyances, and bad debts have tax consequences to both the lender and the borrower.
-With a default, the lender may foreclose or repossess the property, restructure the loan, or treat the default as a bad debt, resulting in a realized gain or loss.
-Generally, a restructuring of a loan means to change its terms to lessen the financial stress of the loan to the borrower.
-This usually results in either canceling some of the debt or disposing of the property, both of which may have tax consequences.
-Any cancellation of debt may result in taxable income to the borrower, but it will be lessened by the debtor's insolvency.
-This article discusses the tax consequences of defaults for the lender; how foreclosures, restructured or canceled debt affects the borrower is discussed in Taxation of Canceled Debt.
+Foreclosures, repossessions, voluntary conveyances, and bad debts have tax consequences for lenders, sellers accepting installment payments, and borrowers.
+With a default, the lender or installment seller may foreclose or repossess the property, restructure the loan, or treat the default as a bad debt, resulting in a realized gain or loss.
+The restructuring of a loan means changing its terms to lessen the financial stress to the borrower, usually by either canceling some of the debt or disposing of the property.
+Both may have tax consequences.
+Canceled debt may be taxable income to the borrower, lessened by the debtor's insolvency.
+This article discusses the tax consequences of defaults for lenders and installment sellers; how foreclosures, restructured or canceled debt affects the borrower is discussed in Taxation of Canceled Debt.

 Figuring Gain or Loss on Repossession of Personal Property Sold as Installments

-If you repossessed personal property, then you may have a gain or loss, or bad debt.
-Figuring the gain or loss and the basis in the repossessed property will depend on whether the original sale was reported as an installment sale or if the entire gain was reported in the year of the sale, even though the buyer was paying on the installment method.
+If you repossess personal property, you may have a gain, loss, or bad debt.
+Figuring the gain or loss and the basis in the repossessed property depends on whether the original sale was reported as an installment sale or if the entire gain was reported in the year of the sale, even though the buyer was paying on the installment method.
 Payments include not only actual payments but also payments treated as being received.
 Payments are treated as being received if the buyer assumes or pays any debts or expenses of the seller.

-To better understand how gain or loss is calculated when repossessing personal property, it helps to remember how gain or loss calculated on the sale of property, which equals the sale price minus your tax basis in the property.
-On a repossession, the sale price is the fair market value (FMV) of the repossessed property and your basis in the property equals a portion of your original basis, which is calculated differently depending on whether the entire gain is reported in the year the sale or the gain was reported over several years under the installment method.
+To better understand how gain or loss is calculated when repossessing personal property, remember how gain or loss is calculated on a property sale, equal to the sale price minus your tax basis in the property.
+On a repossession, the sale price is the fair market value (FMV) of the repossessed property and your basis in the property equals a portion of your original basis, which is calculated differently depending on whether the entire gain is reported in the sale year or the gain was reported over several years under the installment method.

-If you claim the entire gain in the year of the sale instead of using the installment method to report the original sale, then:
+If you claim the entire gain in the sale year instead of using the installment method, then:

-Example: Figuring Gain or Loss on Repossessing Personal Property
+Example: Figuring Gain or Loss on Repossessed Personal Property

-So if you sell the piano for $1000 and received $400 of payments before the default, and the fair market value of the piano was $900 at the time of the repossession, with repossession costs of $100, then:
+You sell a piano for $1000 and received $400 of payments + some interest before the default, and the fair market value of the piano was $900 when repossessed at a cost of $100, then:

 Your basis in the piano will be the fair market price of $900.